Roll Labels Glossary

 The measurement of the liner from edge to edge of the label/roll.

-Labels that are manufactured from a continuous web of label stock, which is not cut into units prior to execution.
+Labels that are manufactured from a continuous web of label stock, which is not cut into units before execution.

 The device to mount the core to the shaft.